Mitigating Statistical Bias within Differentially Private Synthetic Data: Background

-In this paper we offer an augmentation to the usual release procedure for synthetic data by leveraging true and estimated importance weights. \cite{elkan2010preserving} and \cite{ji2013differential} train a regularized logistic regression model and assign weights, based on the by Laplace noise contaminated coefficient of the logistic regression, to all public samples.
-In follow up work, \cite{ji2014differentially} propose to instead modify the update step of the Newton-Raphson optimization algorithm used in fitting a logistic regression classifier to achieve \DP.
-However, neither of these generalize well to more complex and high dimensional settings.
-Further, the authors assume the existence of a public dataset.
-We consider instead the case where we first generate synthetic data under \DP{} and then weight it {\em{a posteriori}}, providing a generic approach to the problem.
-This distinction necessitates a more principled analysis of privacy.
+\paragraph{Differentially private bias mitigation} In this paper, we offer an augmentation to the usual release procedure for synthetic data by leveraging true and estimated importance weights.
+Most related to our work are the contributions from \cite{elkan2010preserving} and \cite{ji2013differential} who train a regularised logistic regression model and assign weights based on the Laplace-noise-contaminated coefficients of the logistic regression.
+In follow up work, \cite{ji2014differentially} propose to modify the update step of the Newton-Raphson optimisation algorithm used in fitting the logistic regression classifier to achieve DP.
+However, neither of these generalise well to more complex and high dimensional settings because of the linearity of the classifier.
+Further, the authors assume the existence of a \textit{public dataset} while we consider the case where we first generate DP \textit{synthetic data} and then weight them {{a posteriori}}, providing a generic and universally applicable approach.
+The benefit of learning a generative model over using public data include on the one hand that there is no requirement for the existence of a public data set, and on the other hand the possibility to generate new data points.
+This distinction necessitates additional analysis as the privacy budget splits between the budget spent on fitting the SDGP and the budget for estimating the IW approach.
+Furthermore, we show that the approach from \cite{ji2013differential} leads to statistically biased estimation and formulate an unbiased extension with improved properties.

-In other work, \cite{abay2020mitigating} analyze importance weighting strategies in the domain of federated learning, focusing on fairness when multiple parties share data. \cite{hardt2010multiplicative} consider multiplicative weighting in a query based setting which is not related to bias mitigation for synthetic data.
-Their approach serves to maintain a private dataset with which a large amount of online queries can be answered.